Free museum entry. Charges apply for certain activities.

 The postcode for your GPS satnav is M3 4FP.

-There are 2 spaces for Blue Badge holders on Lower Byrom Street next to our main entrance.
+- There are 3 accessible (disabled) parking spaces on Lower Byrom Street next to our main entrance, provided by Manchester City Council.

 Frequently asked questions